cicsdev/cics-java-liberty-mq-jms/README.md

 The `hostName`, `port`, `queueManager` properties in each of these elements should be set based on your local MQ configuration.
 The `transportType` property must be set to `CLIENT`

-7.Define and install a CICS TSMODEL resource named RJMSTSQ with the attribute RECOVERY(YES) if you want to run the MDB test
+7.Optinally define and install a CICS TSMODEL resource named RJMSTSQ with the attribute RECOVERY(YES) if you want to make the MDB test transactional.